September 6, 2007, Osama bin Laden video: Contents

 In the video, bin Laden is seated at a table wearing a white robe, turban, and beige cloak.
-His beard is shorter than in his 2004 video and it's black, leading some to speculate that it had been dyed.
+His beard is shorter than in his 2004 video and is black, leading some to speculate that it had been dyed.
 The video's title "The Solution" appears in the top left corner of the video frame.
 The video running time is approximately 26 minutes.

 Bin Laden addresses the "People of America" directly in the video, but he makes no direct threats to the United States.
 He criticizes perceived flaws in American society and US foreign policy, contrasting these with the perceived virtues of Islam.
 The September 11 attacks are mentioned several times, as is the Iraq War.
 The video concludes with a suggestion that Americans should convert to Islam.

 Other events and themes in the video include: